Kelley studies social issues, including crime, punishment, the Drug War, and America's criminal justice system.

 Designed for usage by U.S Navy Seals, this flashlight-like weapon can hit people with an adjustable beam of LED light that can cause people to become disoriented and/or nauseous.
 Other simpler and cheaper flashlight weapons can hit people with a beam of light that is 100 times as bright as the average flashlight, essentially blinding people by the light!

-This so-called active-denial weapon can be used to hit people with a beam of microwave radiation, which shakes up the fat and water molecules in people’s skin, essentially cooking them like chickens in a microwave oven.
+This so-called Active Denial System (ADS) can be used to hit people with a beam of microwave radiation, which shakes up the fat and water molecules in people’s skin, essentially cooking them like chickens in a microwave oven.
 Understandably, people subjected to such radiation will scatter within seconds.
-Alas, these microwaves will heat up just about anything else in the area and can also be used to inflict radiation burns or, if the beam is adjusted to high intensity, kill people within seconds!
+But these microwaves will heat up just about anything else in the area and can also be used to inflict radiation burns or, if the beam is adjusted to high intensity, kill people within seconds!

 Vortex Ring Gun